John Stones: 2020–2022: Second Euro and FIFA World Cup

+2024: Third Euro and UEFA Nations League

+He was named in England's 26-man squad for UEFA Euro 2024.
+Despite speculation regarding an illness, it was announced he had returned to training on 13 June 2024 ahead of their opening match against Serbia.
+He went on to play the full match against Serbia, partnering Marc Guéhi, who had replaced Maguire in the England team due to injury, in central defence, as England kept a clean sheet and won 1–0 in Gelsenkirchen.
+He was once again ever-present for England as they finished runners-up for the second successive European Championship.

+On 9 October 2024, interim manager Lee Carsley announced that Stones would captain England for the first time for an upcoming UEFA Nations League home tie against Greece.

 Style of play

-Known for his technical ability and physical presence, Stones is celebrated for being a ball-playing centre-back.
+Known for his technical ability and physical presence, Stones is known for being a ball-playing centre-back.
 Teammates and coaches have praised his composure with the ball, defensive skills, range of passing, and versatility and vision.

-Joleon Lescott said of his ability: "John can do things most defenders can't – a little feign here and there, maybe a turn to get out of trouble when he needs to – and that's what is going to set him apart from others – the ability to do things others can't.
+Joleon Lescott has said of his ability: "John can do things most defenders can't – a little feign here and there, maybe a turn to get out of trouble when he needs to – and that's what is going to set him apart from others – the ability to do things others can't.
 He'll do his job and defend well, but there will be moments when he does something special and you'll just go 'ah, that's why he's regarded as the best.'
 He doesn't seem to get fazed by anything and always seems calm and he never hides".
-Manchester City and England teammate Kyle Walker added "You don't quite appreciate him until you are playing alongside him.
+Manchester City and England teammate Kyle Walker added: "You don't quite appreciate him until you are playing alongside him.
 He rarely gets beat, he is great on the ball and he is very calm and level-headed."

-He developed his ball-playing style early in his career at Barnsley with many crediting Manchester City coach Pep Guardiola for his later development.

-His range of passing has led to comparisons to Rio Ferdinand, Gerard Piqué, Jérôme Boateng, Pep Guardiola and Franz Beckenbauer.
+Stones developed his ball-playing style early in his career at Barnsley with many crediting Manchester City coach Pep Guardiola for his later development.
+During the 2022–23 season, Stones began to play what was described as "a hybrid role: defending in the back four when City don't have the ball, and joining Rodri as a double pivot in front of City's back three when they are in possession".
+Stones' range of passing has led to comparisons to Rio Ferdinand, Gerard Piqué, Jérôme Boateng, Pep Guardiola and Franz Beckenbauer.
+Stones is often known as the Barnsley Busquets and the Barnsley Beckenbauer.